Rethinking emergency from a legal historical perspective: contexts, actors, practices, 1914-2020

 Long-lasting Effects of Emergency

-EMERGE argues that emergency has long-lasting effects subsisting beyond the crisis.
+EMERGE argues that emergency has long-lasting effects subsisting the crisis.
 These effects impact our understanding of human rights, the rule of law principle, and constitutional practices.

-Paradigmatic Shift in Study
+Paradigmatic Shift in the Study of Emergency

 EMERGE will advance a paradigmatic shift in the study of emergency by offering an original re-evaluation of the impact emergency has on the operation of the law.
 It will provide a much-needed legal historical explanation of how the historical experience of emergency has shaped constitutional and political cultures across Europe in the past century.